emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 	The file output from *make* might have a different suffix: **.a** for a static library archive, **.so** for a shared library, **.o** or **.bc** for object files (these file extensions are the same as *gcc* would use for the different types).
 Irrespective of the file extension, these files contain linked LLVM bitcode that *emcc* can compile into JavaScript in the final step.

 	Where possible it is better to generate shared library files (**.so**) rather than archives (**.a**) — this is generally a simple change in your project's build system.
-Shared libraries are simpler, and have more predictable behaviour with respect to linking and elimination of unneeded code.
+Shared libraries are simpler, and are more predictable with respect to linking and elimination of unneeded code.

 The last step is to compile the linked bitcode into JavaScript.
 We do this by calling *emcc* again, specifying the linked LLVM bitcode file as an input, and a JavaScript file as the output.